iuiou/FedVS/README.md

 cd "$ORIGINAL_DIR"
 ```

+> * broker-ip: ip address of central server
+> * silo-ip: ip address of each data provider

 ### Enable the query user of the algorithms

 The query user can be launched with the following command: